mendix/docs/content/en/docs/appstore/modules/business-events.md

 The handler microflow attached to it triggers each event where you can build your business logic:
 {{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-3.png" >}}

-#### 5.1.4 Migrating Business Event Apps to Studio Pro 9.24 and Above {#migrate-two-way-be}
+#### 4.1.4 Migrating Business Event Apps to Studio Pro 9.24 and Above {#migrate-two-way-be}

 Upgrade your apps to Studio Pro [9.24](/releasenotes/studio-pro/9.24/) and above to enjoy the most recent business event behavior.
 If you upgrade, the following happens:

-* Published business event service documents are converted to created business event service documents.
+* [Published business event](/refguide/business-event-services/#published-event-service-doc) service documents are converted to created business event service documents.
      * The created service document allows it to publish events.
      * The other app's implementation will be to subscribe to events.
-* Consumed business event service documents are converted to documents that use a business events service.
+* [Consumed business event](/refguide/business-event-services/#consumed-event-service-doc) service documents are converted to documents that use a business events service.
      * They will be able to subscribe to events.

-### 5.2 Creating a Service, and Sending/Receiving Business Events in Studio Pro 9.24 {#two-way-be}
+### 4.2 Using Business Events (Studio Pro 9.24 and Above) {#two-way-be}

 Studio Pro 9.24 and above supports newer behavior of business events, sometimes called *two way* business events.
 In these versions, business events are published by an app, and one or more client apps consume, or subscribe to, the events.

+{{% alert color="info" %}}
-If you are modelling in Studio Pro 9.18 through 9.23, go back up to [Publishing and Consuming Business Events in Studio Pro 9.18 through 9.23](#one-way-be).
+If you are modelling in Studio Pro 9.18 through 9.23, go back up to [Publishing and Consuming Business Events in Studio Pro 9.18 through 9.23](#one-way-be), or learn how [migrating business event apps](#migrate-two-way-be) to Studio Pro 9.24 and above works.{{% /alert %}}

-#### 5.2.1 Creating a New Business Event Service {#two-way-be-create}
+#### 4.2.1 Creating a New Business Event Service {#two-way-be-create}

+In your defining app, you can create a new service by doing the following:

+1. Right-click on the module folder, hover over **Add other**, then click **Business Event Service**.
+2. Select **Create a new business event service**.
+3. Enter a **Document name** for the [business event service document](/refguide/business-event-services/)
+4. Click **OK**.

+The business event service document is open in Studio Pro:

+{{< figure src="/attachments//appstore/modules/business-events/new-business-event-service.png" >}}

+In the [next section](#add-be-definitions), you will define the information included in your events, as well as what the service will implement.

-##### 5.2.1.1 Business Event Definitions
+##### 4.2.1.1 Defining Business Events {#add-be-definitions}

+To start defining what information is included in your events, as well as what the service will implement, click **Add** in the open service document:

+{{< figure src="/attachments//appstore/modules/business-events/add-event-definition.png" >}}

+The **Add business event** wizard opens:

+{{< figure src="/attachments//appstore/modules/business-events/wizard-step-1.png" >}}

-Step 1: Define what information is included in this event
+*Step 1: Define what information is included in this event*

-Attributes
+In the **General** section, provide the **Event name** and **Description** to let others know what the service is about.

+In the **Attributes** section, click **Add** to define attributes.
+Any changes you make here later might lead to breaking changes, though related entities will be updated automatically.

-Step 2: Decide what other apps can do and what service this will implement
+*Step 2: Decide what other apps can do and what service this will implement*

-Other apps can: publish events, subscribe to events

-This business event service implements: publish events (learn more), subscribe to events (learn more)

-If other apps can only receive this event, this service needs to implement the  sending of this event.

-Other apps can publish: if other apps can only send this event, this service needs to implement the reception of this event.
+Under *Other apps can*, you can select how other apps can use the service.

-**Export AsyncAPI Document** button
+*This Business Events service implements* section defines whether the service will be responsible for publishing events, subscribing to events, or both.
+Whatever is implemented here will complement what other apps can do as you defined in the *Other apps can* section.

+Click **Done** to exit the wizard and view the defined service doucment. **Export AsyncAPI Document** exports the YAML file of the business event contract so that other apps can [use your newly created service](#two-way-be-existing).

-#### 5.2.2 Using an Existing Business Event Service {#two-way-be-existing}
+#### 4.2.2 Using an Existing Business Event Service {#two-way-be-existing}

-Add publish implementation
-(select event)
-Add consume implementation
-(select event), add Handler Microflow Name
+To use an existing business service [created by another app](#two-way-be-create), do the following:

+1. Right-click on the module folder, hover over **Add other**, then click **Business Event Service**.
+2. Select **Use an existing business event service**.
+3. Click **Browse** and navigate to the YAML file you [exported from the publishing app]().
+4. Enter a **Document name** for the [business event service document](/refguide/business-event-services/).
+5. Click **OK**.

+The business event service document is open in Studio Pro:

+{{< figure src="/attachments//appstore/modules/business-events/existing-business-event-service.png" >}}

+##### 4.2.2.1 Publishing and Subscribing to Business Events

+After following the instructions [Using an Existing Business Event Service](#two-way-be-create), you can publish or subscribe (or both, depending on the [service definitions](#add-be-definitions)) in the following ways:

+* Open the business service document and click **Add**
+* **Drag and drop** the business event from the **Data Hub pane** to your domain model

+##### 4.2.2.1.1 Automatically Created Event Handler Microflow and Entity

+When you click **Add** to add the events from the Contract into your module, Studio Pro will automatically create an entity within your domain model and an **Event Handler** microflow to manage the flow of the Event after delivery.
+The **Event Handler** microflow is created in the same directory as your service.

-### 5.3 Modelling with Business Events (All Studio Pro Versions)
+### 4.3 Modelling with Business Events (All Supported Studio Pro Versions)

 Business events are defined using entities specializing the **PublishedBusinessEvent** entity that is included in the Mendix Business Events module.